symfony/symfony-docs/service_container/synthetic_services.rst

 How to Inject Instances into the Container
 ------------------------------------------

-When using the container in your application, you sometimes need to inject an instance instead of configuring the container to create a new instance.
+In some applications, you may need to inject a class instance as service, instead of configuring the container to create a new instance.

 For instance, the ``kernel`` service in Symfony is injected into the container from within the ``Kernel`` class::